Five Garmin Products Every Cyclist Needs

 During the winter or when the weather keeps you inside, a range of Tacx® indoor trainers offer something for everyone.
 Refine your coordination and technique with basic rollers like the Antares or Galaxia, or make it more fun with a smart trainer and popular indoor training apps like the Tacx® Training app, Zwift, TrainerRoad and more.

 Our smart trainers are available in both wheel-on trainers and direct-drive trainers.
 Wheel-on is the most accessible of these two; simply click your bike on the trainer and off you go.
-The easy, affordable and semi-smart Boost can handle a maximum power of 1,050 watts.
+The easy, affordable and semi-smart Boost and the more advanced and interactive Flow can simulate inclines of up to 6% and can handle a maximum power of 800 watts.
 Looking for a more powerful, accurate and quiet bike trainer?
 Then a direct-drive trainer is what you need.
 Simply remove your rear wheel from your bike and mount your bike on the trainer.
 Both the FLUX S (10% max incline and max 1500 watts) and the more advanced FLUX 2 (16% max incline and max 2000 watts) offer everything you need for hours of enjoyable and efficient indoor training sessions.

 The most realistic indoor experience is offered by the NEO 2T smart trainer.
 It’s hard to find an indoor trainer that’s more quiet, accurate and powerful than this one.
 It can simulate inclines up to 25%, handle sprints up to 2200 watts, is completely silent, and offers immersive features like downhill simulation, road feel and more.
 If you’re not familiar with the road feel feature yet, it lets the trainer vibrate and simulates the feeling of riding on different road surfaces, such as cobblestone and gravel in the Tacx app and Zwift.
 Who said indoor training isn’t fun?